About Us

 Spence Williams took on the challenge of operating the store, and shortly after his death the store was torn down and burned – the legend is a family member was looking for a million-dollar treasure.
 Tom Robison donated land to Max Rockwood.
 Max built the existing building that stands today.
 Max sold out to Robert and Venetta Bell (Bob & Vee).
 Together they carried on the legacy of Bone and added their own traditions – one of the most prominent is the brands that adorn the ceiling.
 Later Harvey and Julie Collins would take the reins of Bone and operate it for a few years.

-The Store has changed hands several more times since then – a few names we’ve been able to confirm are Dennis Neyhard, Ron and Sissie Kruger, Sherry Day, Douglas Day and Elizabeth Moscrip, and our beloved friends Mandy and Chris Blake.
+The Store has changed hands several more times since then – a few names we’ve been able to confirm are Dennis Neihart, Ron and Sissie Kruger, Sherry Day, Douglas Day and Elizabeth Moscrip, and our beloved friends Mandy and Chris Blake.
 We know there are many more – we just haven’t confirmed them.
 We’d love to hear your Bone story of previous owners – come share them with us!

 Fun Fact: Bone was one of the last cities to receive telephone service.
 ET could phone home from Bone In 1982.